Structure of 2D Topological Stabilizer Codes: Introduction

 General properties of TSCs in two or higher dimensions have already been explored to different degrees.
 General constraints on the code distance ---directly related to the geometry of encoded operators--- were first found in \cite{bravyi:2009:no-go}, and improved in \cite{bravyi:2010:tradeoffs}.
 The subsystem case was addresed in \cite{bravyi:2011:subsystem}.
 The geometry of logical operators in a subclass of TSCs, subject to constraints such as scale invariance of the number of encoded qubits, was studied in \cite{yoshida:2010:classification}.
 Constraints on the code distance for three-dimensional codes that do not satisfy this scale invariance condition have been recently developed \cite{bravyi:2011:energy}.

-One of the main results in this paper is that all two-dimensional TSCs can be understood in terms of `string operators' and carry a `topological charge'.
+One of the main results in this paper is that all two-dimensional TSCs can be understood in terms of `string operators' that carry a `topological charge'.
 In particular, homology plays an essential role and dictates the number of encoded qubits.
 In the case of subspace codes, the corresponding Hamiltonian model \cite{kitaev:2003:ftanyons} ---which has the code as its gapped ground state--- exhibits anyonic excitations.
 Moreover, all subspace codes that give rise to the same anyon model turn out to be equivalent, in the sense that there exists a local transformation connecting them.
 The implications of this result, both from the condensed matter and quantum information perspectives, are explored in \cite{bombin:2011:universal}.
+In the case of subsystem codes we no longer have a direct interpretation in terms of physical anyons.
+However, we find a nice duality structure between two kinds of charges.
+The first kind corresponds to an anyon model ---possibly chiral---, and the second to fluxes with which the anyons interact topologically.
+We show that codes giving rise to the same non-chiral anyon model are locally equivalent.
+Computational implications of these results are discussed in the conclusions.

-Our approach emphasizes local properties of the codes ---such as the structure of check operators--- over global ones ---such as the number of encoded qubits---.
+Our approach emphasizes local properties of the codes ---such as the structure of check operators--- over global ones ---such as the number of encoded qubits.
 In practice we realize this by considering infinite versions of the codes that cover the plane.
 The idea is that all operators acting on a finite number of qubits become automatically local in this infinite picture.
 At the same time, the homology of the plane is trivial and this simplifies the analysis.

-This paper is divided as follows. \Secref{results} informally summarizes the main results, providing the intuition behind the main definitions and proofs. \Secref{basics} introduces in a formal manner topological stabilizer groups (TSGs), used to model TSCs.
-Subsequent sections develop the results on TSGs, which are interpreted for TSCs in \secref{torus}.
-Finally, \secref{conclusions} discusses natural extensions of the present work.
+The paper is divided as follows. \Secref{results} informally summarizes the main results, providing the intuition behind the main definitions and proofs. \Secref{basics} introduces in a formal manner topological stabilizer groups (TSGs), used to model TSCs.
+Subsequent sections develop diverse aspects of the structure of TSGs, culminating in a structure theorem in \secref{classification} that we use to prove local equivalence.
+Finally, \secref{conclusions} discusses natural extensions of this work.

-{\bf NOTE:} To avoid repetition, we will most of the time omit the qualifier ``two-dimensional'' when discussing lattices, TSCs, and so on, but it should be understood in all cases.
+To avoid repetition, we will often omit the qualifier ``two-dimensional'' when discussing lattices, TSCs, and so on, but it should be understood in all cases.